hachi-ops/CYF_Development-Planner/README.md

 There are two main folders.

 1. The root directory - where database related work is kept.
-2. the client directorty - where the main app is housed.
+2. the client directory - where the main app is housed.

 Start by installing with `npm i`